Continuum Landau surface states in a non-Hermitian Weyl semimetal

+The CLMs are exotic NH states that violate the usual dichotomy between discrete bound states and continuum free states.
+In a 2D infinite continuous space under $y$-PBC, CLMs form a continuous family of Gaussian wavepackets of width $\sim B^{-1/2}$ and center $x_0=[\text{Im}(E)+k_y]/B$, where $E$ spans $\mathbb{C}$ \cite{wang2023continuum}.
+In the NHWSM, the surface states are limited to the point gap, $|E| < 1$, and for $B > 0$ exist only on the $-z$ surface (being non-normalizable on the $+z$ surface).
+Figure~\ref{fig:clms}(d) shows the $x$-dependence of the surface intensity $\sum |\psi|^2$, summed over the $-z$ surface sites for all states in $|E| < 1$.
+For each $k_y$, we find Gaussian-like profiles with $x$-centers varying linearly with $k_y/B$.
+Importantly, each profile comprises \textit{many} CLMs, centered around the same $x$ with spatial width $\sim B^{-1/2}$ [Fig.~\ref{fig:clms}(e)], but different $E$.
+This is tied to the fact that CLMs are not mutually orthogonal \cite{bergholtz2021exceptional, wang2023non, BanerjeeReview2023}.
+By contrast, Hermitian Landau levels satisfy $x_0 \propto k_y/B$ with \textit{one} orthogonal mode per $k_y$.

+This has important consequences for the NH chiral magnetic effect \cite{fukushima2008chiral, bessho2021nielsen, kawabata2021topological}.
+Notably, the anomaly-induced surface-mode imbalance scales with the sample \textit{volume}, rather than the surface area.
+This is shown in Fig.~\ref{fig:clms}(f), where we calculate $\Delta n \approx n_- - n_+$ (where $n_{\pm} = \sum |\psi_{\pm}|^2$, with the sum taken over all $k_y$ under $y$-PBC, all modes in the point gap, and sites on the $\pm z$ surface), and plot $d\Delta n / dB \cdot (L_xL_yL_z)^{-1}$ versus $B$ for $L_z \in \{11, 22, 44\}$.
+This volume scaling can also be inferred from the bulk topological invariant, which yields \cite{bessho2021nielsen}

+Due to the $L_z$-dependence, this was identified in Ref.~\onlinecite{bessho2021nielsen} as an unusual form of NHSE directed along $z$ (distinct from the standard NHSE, which also occurs in this model; see below).
+We now see that Eq.~\eqref{anomaly} arises microscopically from the high multiplicity of CLMs at each $x_0$, together with the Landau-level-like guiding-center spacing $\delta x_0 = \delta k_y/B$ (which produces the factor $BL_xL_y/2\pi$).
+Note also that in Fig.~\ref{fig:clms}(f), the volume-scaling holds for $L_x \gtrsim 2B^{-1/2}$---i.e., sample width large relative to the CLM widths induced by $B$.

-Next, we consider a finite sample with OBC in all directions.
-For $B = 0$, all lattice eigenstates are skin modes localized along the $\pm y$ direction, due to the NHSE \cite{bergholtz2021exceptional, wang2023non, zhang2022universal}.
+Many of these features carry over to the case of a finite sample, with OBC in all directions.
+For $B = 0$, all lattice eigenstates are skin modes localized along $\pm y$, due to the NHSE \cite{bergholtz2021exceptional, wang2023non, zhang2022universal}.
 The complex energy spectrum, plotted in Fig.~\ref{fig:full OBC}(a), differs qualitatively from the $y$-PBC spectrum of Fig.~\ref{fig:clms}(b).
-In particular, the bulk point gap region $|E| < 1$ is no longer densely filled, and the eigenstates that do occur in this region are localized along the $\pm y$ boundaries like all the other skin modes.
-It appears that the NHSE destroys the NH Fermi arc surface states \cite{zhang2022universal}.
+The point gap region $|E| < 1$ is no longer densely filled, and the eigenstates that do occur in this region are localized along the $\pm y$ boundaries like all the other skin modes.
+The NHSE apparently destroys the NH Fermi arc states \cite{zhang2022universal}.